Effective as of February 18, 2021.

 - Transfer.
 Transfer a machine-readable copy of your personal information to you or a third party of your choice.

 - Restrict.
 Restrict the processing of your personal information.

 - Object.
 Object to our reliance on our legitimate interests as the basis of our processing of your personal information that impacts your rights.

-You may submit these requests by email to [email protected] or our postal address provided above in the How to contact us section.
+You may submit these requests by completing our Personal Data Rights Request Form or sending them to our postal address provided above in the How to contact us section.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or our response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Cross-Border Data Transfer

 If we transfer your personal information from the United Kingdom or European Economic Area to another country such that we are required to apply additional safeguards to your personal information under European data protection laws, we will do so.
 Please contact us for further information about any such transfers or the specific safeguards applied.